rafaelghiorzi/pdfplucker/README.md

 ## Installation

-PdfPlucker requires Python 3.12 or higher.
+PdfPlucker requires Python 3.12 or higher and Torch 2.6.0 or higher.
 To install, simply run the following command:

 ```bash
 pip install pdfplucker